-There are never any guarantees to having the application or wait process accelerated.
+There are never any guarantees to having the application or wait process accelerated or to bypass the existing current open waiting list.
 There will always be limited funding from the federal government and a shortage of low-income housing units.
-So even though a section 8 emergency voucher is possible, the process is still long, complicated, and time consuming.
+So even though a section 8 emergency voucher is possible with the crisis waiting list now open for 2024, the process for how to apply is still long, complicated, and time consuming.

-Waiting list for section 8 emergency housing choice vouchers
+Details on waiting list for 2024 section 8 emergency housing choice vouchers

-There are a few different ways to be given priority.
+There are a few different ways to be given priority for immediate HUD section 8 housing choice vouchers near you.
 Note that the applicant still need to meet all the other program terms, such as be low income, have limited assets, have residency within the jurisdiction, and other criteria.
-Any home or apartment provided will also be income based, and the tenant will need to pay 30% of their total household income for the rent on the section 8 property.
+Any emergency home or apartment provided will also be income based, and the tenant will need to pay 30% of their total household income for the rent on the section 8 property.
 The landlord also needs to participate in the program.
 Those conditions of the HCV program do not change.

-- Senior citizens and the elderly, and there may be supportive housing offered too that offer on site medical care.
+- Senior citizens and the elderly, and there may be supportive housing offered too them immediately that offer on site medical care.

 - Anyone that was displaced from another public housing unit.